 Today it looks quite organic for Turkey.
 By “clearing” the military leadership from opponents of Islamism, even moderate, who is professed by the ruling Justice and Development Party, having guaranteed itself with a high barrier (10%) a single-party majority in parliament, breaking its allied relations with Israel, the Erdogan government seemed to abandon the European integration in favor of turning their country into a regional superpower, the leader of the Arab world and the adjacent Islamic countries.
 In the context of this, in mid-September Erdogan made a tour of the states that had just dropped despotic regimes - Tunisia, Libya and Egypt - and delivered a keynote speech in Cairo at a meeting of the Arab League.

 In this speech, he combined calls for renewal, democratization, changes in the Arab world in favor of the masses with harsh attacks on Israel and the United States, repeating his promises to resist Israel’s attempts to block the Gaza Strip from the sea and advocate immediate recognition of the Palestinian independence by the UN of the state.

-It is not difficult to predict that after such recognition military clashes at sea near the Gaza Strip will become inevitable: Palestine will consider the adjacent territorial waters as its own, Israel - its own, and Turkey will send its warships there.
-But serious clashes at sea today are impossible without the participation of aviation and rocket forces.
-One has only to start - and it will be impossible to stop a large-scale war in the eastern Mediterranean.
-Does Erdogan think that he will win in her?
-Or does it seem to him that the decapitated Turkish army will execute any order in order to implement the claims of the state elite to become a regional superpower and leader of the Islamic world?
+It is not difficult to predict that after such recognition, military clashes at sea near the Gaza Strip will become inevitable: Palestine will consider the adjacent territorial waters as its own, Israel as its own, Turkey will send its warships there.
+Serious clashes at sea today are impossible without participation. aviation and missile forces.
+One has only to start - and to stop a large-scale war in the eastern Mediterranean will be impossible.
+Does Erdogan really think that he will get a victory in it?
+Or does it seem to him that the headless Turkish army will comply with any order to implement the claims of the state elite to become a regional superpower and the leader of the Islamic world?